-7.8 Landscape
+7.7 Landscape

 Experience of the landscape is largely subjective, driven by individual experiences, knowledge, attitude and use of the landscape.
-The lie of sight analysis presented in Figure 34 shows the theoretical visibility at sea level with respect to obstruction lighting and the highest point of the rotor blades.
-Obstruction lighting on the surface will not be visible on Gotland.
-However, the tips of the turbine blades will be visible from certain locations along the south east coast of Gotland.
+The lie of sight analysis presented in Figure 33 shows the theoretical visibility at sea level in respect of obstruction lighting and the highest point of the rotor blades.
+Obstacle lighting and wind turbines will be visible from the Gotska sandön and Huvudskär.
+From Fårö and the outer islands of the Stockholm archipelago parts of the rotor blades will be visible.

-The planned wind power development Herkules will involve the landscape changes from an undisturbed horizon to a horizon with a mobile man-made development.
+The planned wind power development Skidbladner will involve the landscape changes from an undisturbed horizon to a horizon with a mobile, man-made development.
 Of course, visibility will be high for recreational boats passing close to the wind farm.